Summer registration opens April 13. All classes will be conducted online. For all coronavirus-related updates, please click here.

-The Accessibility Services Office provides accommodations and assistive technology to students with disabilities to afford them an opportunity to reach their highest possible potential in higher education.
+The Office of Disability and Equity provides accommodations and assistive technology to students with disabilities to afford them an opportunity to reach their highest possible potential in higher education.
 Let us work with you to determine if you can receive these services to help advance your education.

 The Counseling office contracts licensed counselors who will meet with you, listen and help figure out options to address your individual problems and challenges.
 We then provide referrals to both on-campus and community resources to help you handle what life sends your way.
 We do not provide traditional, ongoing counseling or therapy, but we will work with you to find the support and assistance you need.

-CCA's Learning Resource Center provides the perfect environment, services and resources for your needs.
+CCA's Library provides the perfect environment, services and resources for your needs.

 Student Success Center